 How to Design with a Monochromatic Color Scheme

 Working with colors can be scary.
-For me, it helped to understand the different types of color schemes out there.
-The more I understand about colors the easier it is for me to work with them, naturally.
-One common color scheme that is not the most talked about is a monochromatic color palette.
+However, it helped me understand different types of color schemes.
+The more I understand about colors the easier it is for me to work with them naturally.
+Monochromatic color schemes are fairly common in web design, however they are less widely discussed.

-I’ve written this blog post to explain how you can work with a monochromatic palette or scheme.
-I’ve made sure to include plenty of examples to show and not just tell.
-When talking about colors and how to use them, it’s important to have something to look at as well.
+So, I’ve written this post to explain how you can work with a monochromatic color palette.
+I’ve made sure to include plenty of examples in order to show, not just tell.
+When speaking about colors and how to use them, it’s important to have something to look at as well.

 How to choose the right palette?